urbanairship/react-native-airship/README.md

 ```

 2) Install AirshipKit by following (installation guide)[https://docs.urbanairship.com/platform/ios/#sdk-installation].
-The react module will do its best to find the AirshipKit path, but if its unable to find it for your project due to a
+The react module will do its best to find the `AirshipKit` path, but if its unable to find it for your project due to a
-non standard install path for Carthage or manual installion, you can set `AIRSHIP_SEARCH_PATH` vairable with the
+non standard install path or manual installation, you can set `AIRSHIP_SEARCH_PATH` variable with the
 location of the framework.

 3) Add the following capabilities for your application target: